AqwamCreates/ChaWatcher/GENERAL_LICENSE.md

 ## No Warranty

-4.1 The Software Library is provided "as is" without any warranty, express or implied, including but not limited to the warranties of merchantability and fitness for a particular purpose.
+4.1 The Software Library is provided "AS IS" without any warranty, express or implied, including but not limited to the warranties of merchantability and fitness for a particular purpose.
 Licensor shall not be liable for any direct, indirect, incidental, special, or consequential damages.

 ## Termination